viblo/Munk2D/docs/manual.md

 ![](images/hash_too_small.png)

-Notice that the grey cells are very small compared to the collision shapes.
+Notice that the gray cells are very small compared to the collision shapes.

 When you use too big of a size, a lot of shapes will fit into each cell.
 Each shape has to be checked against every other shape in the cell, so this makes for